uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 ### Making a final declaration

-The software will have to let HMRC know that the customer is ready to submit a final declaration.
+The software will have to let HMRC know that the customer is ready to make a final declaration.
 To do this, you must call the [Trigger a Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/5.0/oas/page#tag/Tax-Calculations/paths/~1individuals~1calculations~1%7Bnino%7D~1self-assessment~1%7BtaxYear%7D/post) endpoint under the [Individual Calculations (MTD) API](/api-documentation/docs/api/service/individual-calculations-api) with the Final Declaration parameter set to 'true'.
 This has the following consequences:

 * it starts the final declaration process in HMRC
 * it triggers the business validation rules (which, if violated, produce errors rather than warnings)